Liquipedia/VariablesLua/README.md

 VariablesLua
 ============

 This extension makes Extension:Variables work with Lua.
+See http://liquipedia.net/commons/Help:VariablesLua for more information.

 Installation
 ============